|Fishing Reel Identification & Maintenance|

 Also when you purchase any reel, keep the instruction papers and parts listings.
 There may also be a extra spool, a tube of grease along with a special wrench used for disassembly included in the box.
 Many of these original papers also include a exploded parts list.
 If you have acquired a used reel without these listings or have misplaced yours, here is a website that has most manufacturers parts lists.
 CLICK HERE This website has a very complete factory exploded parts section in a PDF file form.
 The files are expandable in size so us blind guys can read the part numbers and they MAY have the nomenclature also listed.
 However I found a couple of my OLD reels not listed here.
 Or CLICK HERE for a link to another site.

-I originally started to try to post exploded parts drawings and parts listing in this article, but have since found the above website that has these, I have since deleted the ones I had on here.
+I originally started to try to post exploded parts drawings and parts listing in this article, but have since found the above websites that have these, I have since deleted the ones I had on here.
 Plus I do like to use the factory nomenclature when possible, and without a factory list, this would limit me to only select newer reels.
 This was originally planned to be a guide to do your own, somewhat yearly cleaning and re-oiling article.
-Somewhere along the trail, the fog set in and things kind of got more complicated than anticipated in that when disassembling some of these newer reels, it got to where I was not as comfortable as I would have liked and I was beyond the point of just a cleaning.
+Somewhere along the trail, the fog set in and things kind of got more complicated than anticipated in that when disassembling some of these newer reels, it got to where I was not as comfortable as I would have liked and I was in it beyond the point of just a cleaning.
 Therefore, you may find a few here, not showing a complete disassemble on some of the sub-assemblies that would normally not need to be torn completely apart anyway.

 A suggestion if I may, after you go thru a reel and do, or have maintenance done on it, keep a record as to the date this was performed.
 Also keep a record as to when you spooled it with new line with the line size / make.
 Use a felt marking pen or a piece of masking tape, write the brand and line weight on the under side of the reel seat.
 And if you swap ends on the line after a few years, record that also.
 If you have more than one of the same make and model of reel, engrave on the bottom of the reel seat a #1, #2 etc.

 There are many repair shops that do reel maintenance and most of these, if in business for any length of time have to be good at what they do to stay in business.
 They do provide a valuable service to the fishermen/women.
 The price they charge varies depending on size and version, but the usual cost is about $25 each for labor for the regular reels with slightly more for the complicated ones, with replacement parts prices above that.
 Is this worthwhile?
 You will have to decide yourself depending on the reel and YOUR mechanical abilities.
 For those of you who require more info or want to learn more of how to do your own repairs there is a book out there Fishing Reel Care & Maintenance 101.
-This business also sells reel schematics on DVDs.
+This business also sells reel schematics on DVDs for repairing them.

 Level Wind Reels : These are often times called bait-casting reels when made in the freshwater series.
 Their larger cousins are designed more for saltwater usage.
 They have a traveling line guide in the front of the reel that moves from side to side laying the line evenly across the spool that is driven by a pawl that rides in spiral slots cut in a shaft when the crank handle is rotated.
 They may have a "star drag" spool braking system between the handle and the spool that allows the fisherman to place a adjustment on the line tension that can be pulled out like by a large fish.
 There is a clutch release lever that disengages the spool from the handle / drag system so that there is very little drag when casting.
 There also can be a anti reverse system so that if a fish is on, you do not have to keep your hand on the crank handle to control it.
 There is also usually a clicker on one side that when put on, makes a noise if the line is being pulled out, or in for that matter.

-Some of the true freshwater bait casters will have 2 to 5 opposing small pith weights that are mounted on a small cross shaft connected to one side of the spool.
+Some of the true freshwater bait casters will have 2, up to 5 opposing small pith weights that are mounted on a small cross shaft connected to one side of the spool.
 These act like centrifugal balancers that are supposed to slide outward when the spool is rotating fast, putting very slight tension on a inner ring inside of the spool, to govern the speed of the spool when casting so that it does not over rev, which can create a backlash or "birds nest" in the line on the spool if the spool is traveling faster than the line can go out.
 This is a mechanical method of trying to replace the educated thumb on the side of the spool.
 Not all thumbs can be taught this delicate technique.

-The small bass, trout / steelhead reels will usually come apart by removing 3 or 4 sideplate screws.
+The trout / steelhead reels will usually come apart by removing 3 or 4 sideplate screws.
 Some have a readily removable sideplate where you could even change spools with other weight line without disturbing any settings or loosing parts.
 The better casting reels will have small precise ball bearings on the spool spindles and level wind shafts.
 The one drawback of level wind reels is that if the level wind pawl becomes stuck and will not pivot to change directions, it will strip the pawl off, or even ruin the shaft.
 The shaft that this traveling pawl / guide fits over has spiral grooves cut into the shaft, RH and LH overlapping.
 The line guide is driven by a pawl that is loosely fitted in the guide so it can slightly rotate following the grove in the shaft.
 The ends of the grooves are timed so that when the pawl reaches one end, it hesitates in the groove, then engages the other groove, reversing and making a return trip.
 A problem here is usually caused the pawl becoming stuck to where it can not rotate enough to make the return trip, or by over greasing the shaft with a a heavy grease that hardens over time, or debris getting collected in the spiral slots in the shaft.

 The one thing that can help considerably when servicing a level wind reel is to remove the level wind pawl FIRST.
-If the reel has been setting for a while with no maintenance being done, IF the pawl is stuck in it's cap, even if you crank the handle you run a good chance of damaging either the pawl AND/OR the level wind shaft itself.
+If the reel has been setting for a while with no maintenance being done, AND IF the pawl is stuck in it's cap, even if you crank the handle you run a good chance of damaging either the pawl AND/OR the level wind shaft itself.
 If you remove the pawl first, then in your other disassembly, if it is stuck, you can remove and clean things up, preventing any damage at this time.